ManonStripes/manonstripes.github.io/_blog/2017-01-18-Monit-Manager-Service-Dark-Theme.markdown

-<p class="post-blog">I needed to fix this quickly.
+<p class="post-blog">I had to fix this quickly.
 So after 3 months of procrastination, I took the 3 hours required to modify Monit's CSS and create a dark theme which reduces the retinal aggression. <br/><br/>

 Sharing this with the world now, as it is done and easy to upgrade. </p>